ITSLeeds/VectorTiles/README.md

 //TODO add html example with mbtiles
 //TODO test servers and CORS

 However, not everyone can do this as the size of the package could be large and slower connection clients would be punished harshly.
 It is important to shorten the ["time to first byte"](https://en.wikipedia.org/wiki/Time_to_first_byte).
 That is why we should consider unzipping the package into single `pbf` tiles.
-Protocol buffers (pbf) is a language neutral [serialaization](https://developers.google.com/protocol-buffers) by Google.
+Protocol buffers (pbf) is a language-neutral [serialaization](https://developers.google.com/protocol-buffers) by Google.

 We can do this by:

 ##### Converting to a folder of pbf files

-Converting to folder of `.pbf` tiles with gzip compression
+Converting to a folder of `.pbf` tiles with gzip compression

 ```sh
 tippecanoe -zg --output-to-directory=mytiles --drop-densest-as-needed msoa.geojson